Pelagicore/qface/docs/usage.rst

 Concept
 =======

 QFace requires one or more IDL files as input file and a generator to produce output files.
-The IDL files are named QDL (Qt definition language).
+The IDL files are named QFace interface documents.

 .. image:: qface_concept.png